morph3us1984/litter/README.md

 ### Additional WSL steps

 If you are using WSL I recommend placing this DB in C:\temp\chia-db\blockchain_v2_mainnet.sqlite and to change the config.yaml accordingly.
-You will have to create the folder "temp" or use a
+You will have to create the folder "temp" or use a different path.
+WSL has to have access to that folder though.

 Open the config file with your favorite text editor:
 ```bash